TomAugspurger/iowa-academic-standards/standards/hs-science.md

 ## HS-ESS2-7

-Construct an argument based on evidence about the simultaneous coevolution of Earth's systems and life on Earth.
+Construct an argument based on evidence about the simultaneous change in Earth's systems and life on Earth.

 ## HS-ESS3-1

-Construct an explanation based on evidence for how the availability of natural resources, occurrence of natural hazards, and changes in climate have influenced human activity.
+Construct an explanation based on evidence for how the availability of natural resources, occurrence of natural hazards, and climate trends have influenced human civilizations.

 ## HS-ESS3-2